 A non-degree student who wishes to become a degree candidate must apply through the Office of Undergraduate Admission.
 Courses taken for credit as a non-degree student may be applied toward the degree upon acceptance as a degree candidate.

 The Special Audit Program provides the adult student with the opportunity to attend a regular university course as a serious but informal observer at half the regular tuition.
 This program is available only to those not enrolled in a degree program at Case Western Reserve University.
 Special audit students receive no grades and no academic credit for the courses attended.
 No transcripts will be issued, but a certificate of attendance will be provided if requested.

 Registration for this program is handled by the Office of Undergraduate Studies.
 No transcripts are necessary to register.

 Course Audit Program for Senior Citizens

 Case Western Reserve University's Course Audit Program for Senior Citizens (CAPSC) allows senior citizens (age 65 and older) to take on-campus courses at a reduced tuition rate.
-Additional information is available from the CAPSC Coordinator.
+For more information call 216.368.2090 or email email@example.com.